katfacey/Simple-Python-Sound-Board/README.md

 Sharing because I can ☠️

 # Building Yourself
-1. 🌐Download the soundboard.py script,💾save to whatever folder you want to work in📁
+1. 🌐Download the soundboard🐍 script,💾save to whatever folder you want to work in📁
-2. 👨‍💻
+2. 👨‍💻⌨️
 ```<PowerShell>
 #Create virtual environment
 python -m venv venv